matrix-org/synapse/docs/modules/spam_checker_callbacks.md

     some callbacks in expect `True` to allow and others `True` to reject.

 If multiple modules implement this callback, they will be considered in order.
-If a callback returns `synapse.module_api.Allow.ALLOW`, Synapse falls through to the next one.
-The value of the first callback that does not return `synapse.module_api.Allow.ALLOW` will be used.
+If a callback returns `synapse.module_api.ALLOW`, Synapse falls through to the next one.
+The value of the first callback that does not return `synapse.module_api.ALLOW` will be used.
 If this happens, Synapse will not call any of the subsequent implementations of this callback.

 ### `user_may_join_room`